koke1997/bankarstvo/README.md

 ## **Description**

 This project is a comprehensive banking application built in Python.
 It features modules for user registration, login, balance checking, and more, offering a robust framework for banking operations.
+Main idea is to create more smaller banks instead having few big banks in a country.
+Current challenge is the technology which should enable only real persons to use the banking system.

 ## **Features**